tomysaman/cf-lnav-cfml-logger-format/readme.md

 And to use that pattern string in a json file you need to escape double quotes and slashes, hence the final pattern string will be:
 > `^\"(?<severity>[A-Z]+)\",\"(?<thread_id>[^\"]+)\",\"(?<timestamp>\\d{2}\/\\d{2}\/\\d{4}\",\"\\d{2}:\\d{2}:\\d{2})\",\"(?<application>[^\"]+)\",\"(?<body>[^\"]+)\"$`

-Note: for the `?<timestamp>` field, the matched value contains date & time value in the format likes `dd/mm/yyyy","hh:mm:ss` (notice the double quotes and comma between the date & time value), so in the `timestamp-format` item (see the section "Items" below) we can tell lnav how to properly parse the date and time out of this string as `%m/%d/%Y\",\"%H:%M:%S`
+Note: for the `?<timestamp>` field, the matched value contains date & time value in the format likes `dd/mm/yyyy","hh:mm:ss` (notice the double quotes and comma between the date & time value), so in the `timestamp-format` item (see the section "Other items" below) we can tell lnav how to properly parse the date and time out of this string as `%m/%d/%Y\",\"%H:%M:%S`

 ### Other items